-Vacuum cleaners and lint rollers can help with cat hair on surfaces like furniture and clothing once it has already settled.
+Vacuum cleaners and lint rollers can help with cat hair on things like furniture and clothing once it’s already settled.
 But what about hair still floating in the air?
-How can you, a cat-owner, clean up the hair left behind from your little ones?
-No one I know would be willing to drag out a vacuum cleaner every day!

 Cat hair and pet dander basics